About MPV

 Building Bridges: Journalism and Peacebuilding

 Media is critical in shaping how societies perceive conflict and peace.
-Yet, peacebuilding efforts often remain invisible, while war and division dominate headlines.
+Yet, peacebuilding efforts often remain invisible while war and division dominate headlines.
 Until peace is seen as a viable alternative, it will remain underappreciated and therefore underfunded.

 Our Goals